s2t2/tweet-analysis-2020/README.md

 ### Basilica Credentials

-If using the Basilica API, obtain an API Key and set the `BASILICA_API_KEY` environment variable accordingly (see environment variable setup below).
+If using the Basilica API, obtain a [Basilica API Key](https://www.basilica.ai/api-keys/) and set the `BASILICA_API_KEY` environment variable accordingly (see environment variable setup below).

 ### Local Database